Know Your Rights

 The Mental Health Act

-This legislation covers the assessment, treatment and rights of people who are being detained because of a mental health disorder.
+This legislation covers the assessment, treatment and rights of people who are being detained due to a mental health condition.
 It is important for you and your loved ones to be aware of your rights when being detained.

 Find out more on the NHS website here.